xforscom/TIYF.ENGINE/docs/OPS-RUNBOOK.md

 2. Update secrets via SOP (never commit secrets).
 3. Restart engine.

+## Scenario 13 – Demo Acceptance (M14)

+_Environment assumptions:_ Demo OANDA only; alert sink optional (env-driven); no real-money configs.

+### How to Detect
+- DemoAcceptanceProbe summary.txt shows `m14_demo_acceptance PASS`.
+- Proof artifacts (/metrics, /health) include config_id, risk rails, GVRS live bucket, alert counters, promotion shadow.
+- No `ALERT_FATAL` lines in events.csv.

+### What to Do
+1. If summary indicates drift or fatal alerts, stop the demo engine and inspect reconciliation journals and alert logs.
+2. Re-run the acceptance proof to confirm reproducibility.
+3. Check env alert sink settings (ALERT_SINK_TYPE/URL) if alerts_total is unexpectedly zero.

+### When to Escalate
+- Any fatal alerts detected in acceptance proof.
+- Reconcile drift > 0 on demo runs.
+- Config_id mismatch between proof and deployed demo config.

 ### When to Escalate
 - If secrets fail to load even though env conf is correct.